 Another excuse.
 I would do this, but I’m not weird.
 People who follow their passion are obsessive, strange, weird, etc. But I am normal and nice.
 But I really want a good career.
 So I’ll just work really, really, really hard and get to have a great career.
 NOT!

-Working hard at average will not get you to great.
+Working hard at average may not get you to great.
 So, stop for a minute and think, what will happen if you continue to work hard at your good career in 30 years.
 Will it become a great career?

 I look at all human activities, and this is it.
 I’m interested!
 Sign me up!
 But there’s a catch; interest does not equal passion.
 You need dozens of interests, and then one of them might ignite the passion in you.

-To find your passion, list the things that you are interested in.
+To find your passion, list the things you are interested in.
 Check out this post Make a List of Your Interests.
 And be sure to check out this video How To Find And Do Work You Love by Scott Dinsmore.

 If you settle for merely interesting, you will miss the opportunities to really matter and make a difference.